Ribbon Embroidered Regency Reticule

 an embroidered regency reticule lies on a piece of pink silk

-A few weeks ago, rummaging in my fabric stash, I found a piece of soft peach silk dupioni fabric.
+Rummaging in my fabric stash a few weeks ago, I found a piece of soft peach silk dupioni.
 Unfolding it, I saw that at some point I’d begun embroidering it with wild dog roses.
 It took a bit of head-scratching, but eventually I worked out I’d started this piece back in High School.
-That’s quite a while ago now – so why on earth had I abandoned it?
+That’s quite a while ago – so why on earth had I abandoned it?
 It was such pretty fabric, and the embroidery looked like it was really going somewhere.
 I decided that i would finish the piece, and it would become an ribbon embroidered regency reticule!
 What a simple weekend project that would be!

 ….
 Right?